Can nickel recover from its spectacular boom and bust?: Andy Home

 LONDON (Reuters) - Nickel’s recent fall from grace has been as spectacular as its earlier rise.

-At the May peak of its super-charged rally the London Metal Exchange (LME) nickel price was up almost 50 percent on the start of the year at $21,625 per tonne.
+At the May peak of its super-charged rally the London Metal Exchange (LME) nickel price was up almost 50 percent on the start of the year at $21,625 per ton.

-At its nadir last week the price of the stainless steel input touched a low of $14,690 per tonne.
+At its nadir last week the price of the stainless steel input touched a low of $14,690 per ton.

 The capitulation has reflected an almost complete unraveling of this market’s much-hyped bull narrative.